IBMCP4I/cp4i-workshop-apiconnect-lab/README.md

    ![IBM Cloud Shell](images/ibm-cloud-shell.png)

+5.9 Paste the *oc login* command in  the IBM Cloud Shell terminal

 ## Step 6: Create a new OpenShift project for the Stock Trader Lite application

 6.1 In the IBM Cloud Shell terminal set an environment variable for the  *student id* assigned to you by the instructors (e.g. **user005**) by running the following command and replacing *user???* with your assigned *student id*.